-The nature and results of this grant of the De-Exposition of wani to the Company are fully set forth in the correspondence between the Select Committee at Calcutta and the Court of Directors.
+The nature and results of this grant of the De-Exposition of wani to the Company are fully set forth in the cor-select Committee at respondence between the Select Committee at Calcutta and the Court of Directors.
 The letters to England explain the policy of Lord Clive.
-The letters from England expound the views of the The Select Committee begins2:---Directors.
+The letters from England expound the views of the The Select Committee begins:- Directors.